diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

  ~~~

 A PyObject, as you can see, simply contains the object reference count and a pointer to its type ( which we will look at in a moment ).
-There are a few interesting thing to know about Python's object ( and a few more interesting things you can read in CPython source that we normally should not need to know ).
+There are a few interesting things to know about Python's object ( and a few more interesting things you can read in CPython source that we normally should not need to know ).

-All object are allocated on the heap ( there are some exception regarding type objects ).
+All objects are allocated on the heap ( there are some exceptions regarding type objects ).
 We always work with PyObject* and each Python's object can be cast to a PyObject*.

 The most interesting part about the PyObject structure is the pointer to a [type](https://github.com/python/cpython/blob/bb86bf4c4eaa30b1f5192dab9f389ce0bb61114d/Include/cpython/object.h#L177) object, this is where all the action actually resides.
-This structure contains all the [informations](https://docs.python.org/3/c-api/typeobj.html#type-objects) needed to know how the type actually operates.
+This structure contains all the [pieces of information](https://docs.python.org/3/c-api/typeobj.html#type-objects) needed to know how the type actually operates.

-We will look at some of the fields later while looking at the array implementation as it is easier to understand trough an example.
+We will look at some of the fields later while looking at the array implementation as it is easier to understand through an example.

 There are a few more things we could talk about but those were the most important concepts.
 Many things are just unclear without a more consistent example and as such we will explore them with the array example.